 Grand Canyon National Park

 The 1,900 square miles of Grand Canyon National Park comprise some of the most awe-inspiring views in the American southwest, but nothing compares to the Grand Canyon itself.
 Thousands of years of erosion by the Colorado River scoured away the layers of sedimentary rock that form today’s canyon walls.
-Visitors to the canyon’s South Rim—like the travelers on Go Ahead’s U.S. National Parks Tour—are treated to sweeping views of the nearly mile-deep canyon dropping below their feet.
+Visitors to the canyon’s South Rim—like the travelers on Go Ahead’s U.S. National Parks: The Grand Canyon to Yellowstone tour—are treated to sweeping views of the nearly mile-deep canyon dropping below their feet

 Yellowstone National Park

 America’s first national park is still one of our favorites.
 With attractions such as Old Faithful, the Grand Prismatic Spring and Mammoth Hot Springs, Yellowstone is a geological wonder.
 The wildlife here is among the most diverse in North America, with Yellowstone hosting pilot programs to revive the endangered bison and timberwolf herds that once roamed the area.
 The park draws more than three million visitors annually, but with more than 3,400 square miles in which to roam, you’ll never feel cramped.
-Explore Yellowstone for yourself on Go Ahead’s America the Beautiful: Red Rocks to Mt.
-Rushmore.
+Explore Yellowstone for yourself on our U.S. National Parks: Mount Rushmore to the Rockies tour.

 Bryce Canyon National Park

 Bryce Canyon is truly a hidden gem.
 Its remote location ensures that the park receives fewer visitors than others, but for those who trek into the wilds of southern Utah, a spectacular display awaits.
 More than 8,000 feet above sea level, rust-colored spires of stone slice into the sky, creating otherworldly landscapes you’ll have to see to believe.
-Bryce Canyon itself is actually an enormous amphitheater—listen for your own echo on Go Ahead’s U.S. National Parks Tour.
+Bryce Canyon itself is actually an enormous amphitheater—listen for your own echo on our U.S. National Parks: The Grand Canyon to Zion tour.

 Zion National Park